EyalBrilling/diffbot/README.md

 - diff_bringup - Launch file to launch the simualtor and the controller together

-- diffbot_control - control config files and implementation for ROS control used in simulation. **Branch controller_to_point_py** docs what was tried for getting to point control.
+- diffbot_control - control config files and implementation for ROS control used in simulation.
+Current state is robot succeed in going to point but in meter units and not in gps units.
+So clicking on point in map that correspende to (6,6) in simulator works in simulation but the visulaztion isn't.
+Could be something in the conversion from meters to gps.

 - diffbot_description - URDF description for diffbot.
 Heavily based on [origional diffbot](https://github.com/ros-mobile-robots/diffbot)